VitaHEX-Games/HexFlow-Launcher/README.md

     local romFolder_N64 = romFolder ..
 "Nintendo - Nintendo 64"

-#### Why is repatch reloaded needed?
+#### Why is rePatch reloaded needed?
 This is plugin is used to avoid needing to create bubbles for each retro game.
-RetroFlow creates text files in the repatch directory for the launchers to use in order to start games.
+RetroFlow creates text files in the rePatch directory for the launchers to use in order to start games.

 # Adding PSP and Playstation games